 Ultraviolet light, in the form of natural sunlight or light administered in a special light box at the dermatologists office, has healing properties for many people with psoriasis.
 There are three types of controlled light available: UVB, narrow-band UVB, and PUVA.
 UVB is the type of light responsible for much of the tan people get outdoors.
 Narrow-band UVB is a very focused type of UVB that has been found to be more effective than standard UVB for controlling psoriasis.
 This type of light is more expensive to administer, and thus not widely available.
 PUVA treatment involves receiving UVA light and taking a pill (Psoralen) to enhance the effect of the light.
 This method of light treatment is highly effective but carries the highest risk of future skin cancer.
 It has recently been found that PUVA and narrow-band UVB are probably equally effective.

-An exciting new technology we have recently introduced in our practice is the XTRAC® Excimer Laser.
+An exciting technology in our practice is the Excimer Laser.
 With the Excimer laser, higher doses of narrowband UVB can be directed to individual plaques, shortening the time to clearance without exposing the entire body to the UVB rays.
 This is best for stubborn plaques on elbows, knees and scalp and is covered by most insurance plans.

 How can Cary Dermatology help my psoriasis?

 The physicians at Cary Dermatology are experienced in the diagnosis of psoriasis and in a wide variety of psoriasis treatments.
 We offer the latest narrow-band UVB treatment.
 We are active in the National Psoriasis Foundation and encourage patient membership.